Kota Kinabalu: Ethnicity and religion

 The following is based on Department of Statistics Malaysia 2010 census.

 The Malaysian Census 2010 Report estimated the population of Kota Kinabalu at 452,058.
 The city's population is a mixture of many different races and ethnicities.
-Non-Malaysian citizens form the largest group in the city with 110,556 people followed by Chinese (93,429), Bajau/Suluk (72,931), Kadazan-Dusun (69,993), other Bumiputras (59,107), Bruneian Malays (35,835), Murut (2,518), Indian (2,207) and others (5,482).
-The Chinese are mostly Hakkas and reside mainly in the Luyang area.
+Non-Malaysian citizens form the largest group in the city with 110,556 people followed by Chinese (93,429), Bajau (72,931), Kadazan-Dusun (69,993), other Bumiputras (59,107), Malay (35,835), Murut (2,518), Indian (2,207) and others (5,482).

+The Chinese are mostly Hakkas and reside mainly in the Luyang area as well as in Likas and Damai neighbourhoods with significant populations in other suburbs such as Manggatal, Inanam and Telipok.
 There is also a sizeable Cantonese-speaking population and smaller communities of Hokkien and Fuzhounese-speaking Chinese scattered throughout all areas of the city.
 Most of the Fuzhounese speakers in particular emigrated to Sabah from the neighbouring Malaysian state of Sarawak.

+Kota Kinabalu is home to a diverse range of indigenous groups.
+The Kadazans, who predominantly come from Penampang and Papar, and the Dusuns, from the west coast and the interior of Sabah, are among the largest groups.
+The Bajaus, originally from Tuaran and Kota Belud, also have a significant presence in the city, along with other Bajau communities from various coastal regions of Sabah.
+The Malay population in Kota Kinabalu is primarily descended from Bruneian Malays, with smaller communities from the Malay Peninsula and Sarawak.
+Additionally, there are several other indigenous groups, including the Murut, Suluk, Sungai, Lun Bawang/Lundayeh, Bisaya, Illanun, Kedayan, Ida'an and Rungus, who have relocated to the city for socio-economic opportunities from different parts of the state.

 Penampang district is populated mainly by Kadazans, while Bajaus and Dusuns mainly reside in Likas, Sembulan, Inanam, Menggatal, Sepanggar and Telipok.
-The Brunei Malays and Bajau/Suluks are Muslims.
-The Kadazan-Dusuns, Muruts, Rungus and Lundayeh/Lun Bawang mainly practice Folk forms of Christianity, Islam, or Animism, whilst the Chinese are mainly Buddhists, Taoist or Christians.
-There are numerous Roman Catholic, Basel (Lutheran), Anglican, Evangelical, and Methodist churches throughout the city.
-A small number of Hindus, Sikhs, Animists, and secularists can also be found.
-The Census 2020 Report showed an increase to 500,421 inhabitants.
+In Tuaran, both Dusun and Bajau communities are prominent, while Papar is largely inhabited by Kadazans and Bruneian Malays.